 - Regulatory rules that ensure the growth of salmon and sea trout population (for example “catch and release”, limited commercial fishing during the migration period, etc.)

-The project seeks long-term goals to protect biodiversity by implementing the protective actions for salmon and sea trout planned in the project.
-After the implementation of the project it is planned to prevent poaching activities of salmon and sea trout in Lithuania.
+- Involvement of the public and volunteers in the protection of salmon fishes.
 We will train our volunteers and engage them to become long term fish guards by offering in exchange team spirit, feel the benefits from volunteering, and spend quality time in the nature.

 2019-10-01 – 2022-10-31

 total project budget: € 174.955